nnecklace/calc-malc/docs/testing.md

 ## Manual testing

 Manual tests can be made easily.
-First start CalcMalc `./gradlew repl` and wait for the greeting message.
+First start CalcMalc `./gradlew repl` or `./gradlew ui` and wait for the greeting message.
 Then input any of the above mentioned inputs and see the results.
 I really hope someone finds inputs that break CalcMalc :).

 ## Unit Testing

-The project currently has about 222 unit tests for different kinds of inputs.
+The project currently has about 220 unit tests for different kinds of inputs.
 All unit tests can be run with gradle `./gradlew test` (unix systems).
 All inputs haven't been tested for each section (Lexer, Parser, Evaluator).
 Test coverage should be close 100%.
 Test coverage can be viewed by generating jacoco test report coverage `./gradlew jacocoReport`

 ## Performance Testing